 Your doctor will recommend the surgical procedure that best fits your situation based on the severity of your Tennis Elbow and their experience with successful techniques.
-Whichever surgery is used, you will have to undergo physical therapy and conservative elbow treatment therapies after the operation.
+Whichever surgery is used, you will have to undergo PT and conservative elbow treatments after the operation.
 Your physician should provide you with a rehabilitation program that will begin a few days or weeks after your surgery.
 Healing time and recovery will depend on the severity of your injury before surgery, the type of surgery performed, your age, and your overall health.

 Being proactive is the best way to increase your chances of recovery and minimize the time spent treating your Tennis Elbow.
 If you keep your elbow immobile for too long or you do not commit to conservative treatments after surgery, your chances of getting back your full range of motion, grip strength, and fast relief from pain, are greatly reduced.
-Cooling and warming therapies are essential in reducing swelling and stimulating blood flow to your elbow during healing.
+Cooling and warming treatments are essential in reducing swelling and stimulating blood flow to your elbow during healing.
 Speak to your physician about incorporating the Elbow T•Shellz Wrap® into your post-operative program to optimize rehabilitation and decrease recovery time.

 If you require surgery, then you've already spent too much of your life in pain.
 Maybe you've missed months of work or an entire season playing your favorite sport.
 You deserve to return to a great quality of life and begin to enjoy an active lifestyle once again.
 Why spend more time in recovery than you need to?
-Using a Cold Compress or Ice Pack and Circulation Boost (via the Elbow T•Shellz Wrap®) alongside the physical therapies recommended by your physician will help shorten your recovery time, reduce re-injury risk and increase your chance of greater rehabilitative success.
+Using a Cold Compress or Ice Pack and Circulation Boost (via the Elbow T•Shellz Wrap®) alongside the physical treatments recommended by your physician will help shorten your recovery time, reduce re-injury risk and increase your chance of greater rehabilitative success.